ecomplus/storefront/README.md

 ## Compiling the storefront theme

-From CLI, compile the custom SASS theme to new storefront Bootstrap kit and utilities passing directories and brand colors RGBs (without `#`):
+From CLI, compile the custom SASS theme and utilities passing directories and brand colors RGBs (without `#`):

 ```bash